AgiFlow/agiflow-sdks/docs/architecture.md

 - Data Preprocessing: Clean and prepare data for model consumption.
 - Monitoring and Logging: Track task performance and log results for auditing.

+### Data Storage

+**Technology**: Postgres

+**Responsibilities**:
+- Control-plan Database stores data including organization + projects + environments settings, models + prompt registry, dataset.
+- Analytics Database stores traces, frontend analytics, session logging, etc...

+**Key Features**:
+- Postgres is matured and flexible which is perfect fit for current stage of project.
+- Analytics Data is stored in a different database so we can support OLAP and other data storage later.

+### Sdks

+**Technology**: Typescript, Python

+**Responsibilities**:
+- Use to collect analytics and traces from end-applications.

+**Key Features**:
+- Fontend sdks provide feedback widget with workflow visualisation mode for power user to help improve LLM.
+- Backend sdks is built on top of open-telemetry, support distributed tracing and easy integration.

 ## Data Flow

+### Control-plan (Dashboard)

-1. **User Interaction**: The user interacts with the frontend, performing actions such as deploying a new model or requesting performance metrics.
+1. **User Interaction**: The user interacts with the frontend, performing actions such as evaluating new model.
 2. **API Request**: The frontend sends an API request to the backend.
 3. **Task Submission**: The backend processes the request, validates the data, and submits a task message to Kafka.
-4. **Worker Processing**: A Python worker consumes the message, performs the required task (e.g., model training), and produces a result message back to Kafka.
+4. **Worker Processing**: A Python worker consumes the message, performs the required task (e.g., model validation), and produces a result message back via webhook to API layers.
-5. **Result Handling**: The backend consumes the result message, updates the system state, and sends the response back to the frontend.
+5. **Result Handling**: API layers consumes the result message, updates the system state, and sends the response back to the frontend.
 6. **User Notification**: The frontend updates the user interface with the latest status and results.

+### Control-plan (Dashboard)

+1. **User Interaction Analytics**: The user interacts with the end-application frontend, performing actions which call your backend-apis.
+2. **API Request**: The frontend sends an API request to the backend, AGIFLow frontend sdks attach `agiflow-x-trace-id` header.
+3. **Tracing**: The backend processes the request, use AGIFlow backend sdks to get context from `agiflow-x-trace-id`.
+Traces are automatically sent to AGIFlow `dataplan API`.
+4. **Trace Processing**: Formatting traces and run real-time evaluations if you enable AGIFLow Evaluation plugins.
+Create deduplicated delayed queue for `tail analysis`.
+5. **Workflow Analysis**: Once the trace finalised, run workflow analysis to add metadata to workflow trace and perform aggregation.
+6. **User Notification**: If there is issue with real-time evaluations, send websocket notification to fontend sdks so developer can decide what to do with that.

 ## Deployment
 AGIFlow's goal is to provide a scalable LLM Ops platform which can automatically scale as your business growth.
 With this in mind, we provide a modular layered application which can be easily adapt to your infrastructure need via built-time.